araskay/query_writer_agent/README.md

 - Generate sql queries from a natural language prompt
 - Run the generated query on the db with user's prompt
 - By design, the agent is instructed not to automatically run the query, as a safeguard measure.
 However, this can easily be changed by updating the prompt instructions
-- The agent is aware of the db when generating the query and should be able to identify the right table(s), etc. to use in the query for the task
+- The agent is aware of the db when generating the query and should be able to identify the right tables, columns, etc. to use in the query for the task

 ## The ReAct Concept